shobrook/sequitur/README.md

 from sequitur.models import RecurrentConvAE
 ```

-Next, you need to prepare a set of sequences to train the autoencoder on.
-This training set should be a list of `torch.Tensor`s with shape `[num_examples, seq_len, *num_features]`.
-For example, if your training set consisted of 100 sequences, each with 10 5x5 matrices, then it would have shape `[100, 10, 5, 5]`.
-From here, you can either initialize the model yourself and write your own training loop, or import the `quick_train` function and plug in the model, training set, and desired encoding size, like so:
+Next, you need to prepare a set of example sequences to train the autoencoder on.
+This training set should be a list of `torch.Tensor`s, where each tensor has shape `[num_elements, *num_features]`.
+So, if each example in your training set was a sequence of 10 5x5 matrices, then each example would be a tensor with shape `[10, 5, 5]`.From here, you can either initialize the model yourself and write your own training loop, or import the `quick_train` function and plug in the model, training set, and desired encoding size, like so:

 ```python
 import torch